 The fourth and final part of this paper will outline some of the key questions that will inform the choice of models.
 The first critical issue is how the ambit of police independence should be defined.
 Should it be confined to core or quasi-judicial functions related to criminal investigations or does it also cover other matters such as the methods of police deployment at demonstrations?
 As will be seen, the answer to this critical question may depend on the respective trust given to the police and politicians and whether there is transparency and accountability for political interventions in policing.
 Another fundamental issue is whether distinctions that some scholars and some royal commissions have drawn between governmental requests for information and explanations from the police and governmental attempts to control, direct and influence the police are sustainable?
-At issue is not only the ability to make intellectual distinctions, but whether these distinctions are sustainable in the real world of police, politics and public cynicism that places politicians below used car salespeople in terms of public respect and trust.
-13 Related issues concern the appropriate timing of political interventions either before or after the police have made preliminary decisions and whether political interventions should be reduced to writing.
+At issue is not only the ability to make intellectual distinctions, but whether these distinctions are sustainable in the real world of police, politics and public cynicism in which police independence is not widely understood.
+Related issues concern the appropriate timing of political interventions either before or after the police have made preliminary decisions and whether political interventions should be reduced to writing.
 Another crucial issue that will affect the choice of any particular model of police independence is whom exactly constitutes the government?
 Is it limited to the Minister responsible for the police or does it extend to the senior civil service, political staff, the Cabinet and central agencies.
-One challenge in developing a 21st century approach to policegovernment relations is to account for increased centralization within government that can allow even the responsible Minister to be by-passed in favour of central agencies and their political apparatus.14 Important questions remain about the quality of political direction that the police might receive from government.
+One challenge in developing a 21st century approach to police-government relations is to account for increased centralization within government that can allow even the responsible Minister to be by-passed in favour of central agencies and their political apparatus.
+14 Important questions remain about the quality of political direction that the police might receive from government.
 Is the distinction between permissible political intervention in the public interest as opposed to impermissible partisan concerns sustainable?
 Is it realistic to expect that Ministers will impose standards on the police that are more respectful of the right to dissent in a democracy than the minimum standards imposed by the Constitution?
 Is it possible to design systems to promote greater accountability for political directions to the police or will requirements that political directions to the police be reduced to writing and made public be circumvented and/or dismissed as too unwieldy?
-The ultimate and difficult goal should be to design understandings and processes that will promote fidelity to both democracy and the law and to produce the optimal balance between independence and accountability.
+The ultimate and difficult goal should be to design understandings and processes that will promote fidelity to both democracy and the law.

-11 Royal Canadian Mounted Police Act RSC 1985 c.R-10, s.5(1).
-12 Bisaillon v.
+12 Royal Canadian Mounted Police Act RSC 1985 c.R-10, s.5(1).

+13 Bisaillon v.
 Keable supra